Everything you need to know — from how it works to whether it's right for you.

-Updated March 2026 · ~15 min read
+Updated 2026 · ~15 min read

-Travel therapy is a form of healthcare staffing where licensed rehabilitation professionals take temporary work assignments at facilities across the country.
-These assignments typically last 13 weeks.
-You're employed by a staffing agency, not the facility — the agency handles pay, benefits, compliance, and credentialing while the facility provides the clinical work.
+Travel therapy is a form of healthcare staffing where licensed rehabilitation professionals — physical therapists, occupational therapists, speech-language pathologists, and their assistants — take temporary work assignments at healthcare facilities across the country.
+Assignments typically last 13 weeks, though they can range from 8 to 26 weeks.

 DPT degree.
 Highest assignment volume.
 PT Compact for multi-state practice.
 Strong demand in SNFs, outpatient, acute, home health.